-One of the spinal conditions that often develops in childhood is scoliosis which refers to a lateral curvature of the spine.
-In other words, when you look at somebody from the back there appears to be an "S" shape to their spine rather than the bones being stacked straight one on top of the other.
+One of the spinal conditions that often develops in childhood is scoliosis, which refers to a lateral curvature of the spine.
+In other words, when you look at somebody with scoliosis from the back, there appears to be an "S" shape to the spine, rather than the bones being stacked one on top of the other.

-The prevalence of scoliosis among school-age children is 3-5% and most commonly it is diagnosed during adolescence, around the onset of puberty.
-This type of scoliosis is known as adolescent idiopathic (having no known cause) scoliosis and it is more common in females, especially if there is a family history.
-Progression of this curvature most frequently occurs between 12-16 years of age and can be especially rapid during a growth spurt.
-In addition, it has been found that there is a significant correlation between vestibular and balance problems in adolescents with idiopathic scoliosis and these patients are at a greater risk of developing osteoporosis compared to the general population.
+The prevalence of scoliosis among school-age children is 3 to 5%.
+Most commonly it is diagnosed during adolescence, around the onset of puberty.
+This type of scoliosis is known as adolescent idiopathic (having no known cause) scoliosis and it is seen more commonly in females, especially if there is a family history of it.
+Progression of this curvature most frequently occurs between 12 to 16 years of age, and can be especially rapid during a growth spurt.
+In addition, it has been found that there is a significant correlation between vestibular (relating to the body's system for maintaining equilibrium) and balance problems in adolescents with idiopathic scoliosis, and that these patients are at a greater risk of developing osteoporosis, compared to the general population.